tonybourke/Project-NERD/README.md

 These toolkits should provide an environment to explore network automation with containerlab, VS Code (as a web app), and Ansible (and/or Python).
 One of the challenges for a lot of networking people is setting up such an environment.
 There's lots of instructions around, but I've yet to see a single set of instructions for building all of these pieces together.
 I think that creates a lot of friction for the many networking people who aren't as used to tools of the system administrator trade (Linux, Linux CLI, etc.)

-## The Autobox
+## The Autobox (All In One Automation System)

-The introductory NERD Box is a base VM that has VS Code (running on-box as a webapp) and Ansible.
-From this type of box you can run things like Docker, containerlab, Grafana, InfluxDB, etc. The rest of the boxes will use this box as the starting point.
+The introductory NERD Box is an all-in-one automation lanbing platform called The Autobox.
+It runs containerlab with a leaf/spine topology with full data and control plane (Arista cEOS), Ansible, a built-in IDE (VS Code running as a webapp), and Python.
+It's everything you need to play with network automation.
+You can also install just about anything on top of it.

 Using the instruction you'll have a VM with the following: